im-ushan-ikshana/java_lib_project/README.md

 # Library Management System 📚

 ## Purpose 🎯
-The Sri Premanda College Library Management System is designed to efficiently manage the library operations of Sri Premanda College.
+College Library Management System is designed to efficiently manage the library operations of Sri Premanda College.
 It facilitates tasks such as adding books, managing members, handling lending transactions, and more.

 ## Database Configuration ⚙️
 ### config.properties